tuanpekoe/Hackintosh-on-Dell-Optiplex-3050-SFF/README.md

 ### Hackintosh-on-Dell-Optiplex-3050-SFF
 Welcome to the Hackintosh tutorial on Dell Optiplex 3050 SFF tutorial.
 This repository provides a pre-made EFI setup for the OpenCore bootloader specifically designed for the Dell Optiplex 3050 SFF.
-I hope you can install macOS on your PC successfully.
+I hope this post can help you to install macOS on your PC successfully.
 Please read this guide carefully.
 ### Hardware detail:
 Here is my Dell PC specification:
 - Model: Dell Optiplex 3050 SFF